Your Complete Beginner’s Guide to Trading Options

 That's the profit power of options trading.

-But let's back up a bit.
-Before we get deeper into the money to be made from trading options, you'll want to know some of the details of how options work.
+Before we get deeper into the money to be made from trading options, you'll want to know some of the details of how to trade options.

 Fortunately, these aren't as tough to grasp as you might think…